 Abolishing Section 21 at a glance

-- Likely short-term consequences of abolishing s21
+- What are the likely short-term consequences of abolishing s21

 - Likely long-term consequences of abolishing s21